 Upon request, the results of the study can and will be shared with the research participants.
 Scholarly papers will be submitted for publication in refereed journals which will include but will not be limited to the International Journal of Nursing Education Scholarship, the International Journal of Nursing Studies, Quality Advances in Nursing Education, Nurse Education Today, and the Journal of Nursing Education.
-In addition, scholarly presentations will be provided to academic institutions and practice settings and will include the Margaret Scott Wright Research Day, the 19th Annual Qualitative Health Research Conference, NETNEP Conference (abstract submitted), the Dr. Olive Yonge Teaching and Learning Scholarship Day (completed in March, 2016), The International Congress of Nursing Conference, and the Canadian Association of Schools of Nursing Conference.
+In addition, scholarly presentations will be provided to academic institutions and practice settings and will include the Margaret Scott Wright Research Day, the 19th Annual Qualitative Health Research Conference, NETNEP Conference (abstract submitted), the Dr. Olive Yonge Teaching and Learning Scholarship Day (completed in March, 2016), The International Congress of Nursing Conference.